Photovoltaic system: Overview

 A photovoltaic system converts the Sun's radiation, in the form of light, into usable electricity.
 It comprises the solar array and the balance of system components.
 PV systems can be categorized by various aspects, such as, grid-connected vs. stand alone systems, building-integrated vs. rack-mounted systems, residential vs. utility systems, distributed vs. centralized systems, rooftop vs. ground-mounted systems, tracking vs. fixed-tilt systems, and new constructed vs. retrofitted systems.
 Other distinctions may include, systems with microinverters vs. central inverter, systems using crystalline silicon vs. thin-film technology, and systems with modules.

-About 99 percent of all European and 90 percent of all U.S. solar power systems are connected to the electrical grid, while off-grid systems are somewhat more common in Australia and South Korea.
+About 99 percent of all European and 90 percent of all US solar power systems are connected to the electrical grid, while off-grid systems are somewhat more common in Australia and South Korea.
 PV systems rarely use battery storage.
 This may change, as government incentives for distributed energy storage are implemented and investments in storage solutions gradually become economically viable for small systems.
 In the UK, the number of commercial systems using battery storage is gradually increasing as a result of grid constraints preventing feedback of unused electricity into the grid as well as increased electricity costs resulting in improved economics.
 A typical residential solar array is rack-mounted on the roof, rather than integrated into the roof or facade of the building, which is significantly more expensive.
 Utility-scale solar power stations are ground-mounted, with fixed tilted solar panels rather than using expensive tracking devices.
 Crystalline silicon is the predominant material used in 90 percent of worldwide produced solar modules, while its rival thin-film has lost market-share.
-About 70 percent of all solar cells and modules are produced in China and Taiwan, only 5 percent by European and US-manufacturers.
-The installed capacity for both small rooftop systems and large solar power stations is growing rapidly and in equal parts, although there is a notable trend towards utility-scale systems, as the focus on new installations is shifting away from Europe to sunnier regions, such as the Sunbelt in the U.S., which are less opposed to ground-mounted solar farms and cost-effectiveness is more emphasized by investors.
+About 70 percent of all solar cells and modules are produced in China and Taiwan, only 5 percent by European and US manufacturers.
+The installed capacity for both small rooftop systems and large solar power stations is growing rapidly and in equal parts, although there is a notable trend towards utility-scale systems, as the focus on new installations is shifting away from Europe to sunnier regions, such as the Sunbelt in the US, which are less opposed to ground-mounted solar farms and cost-effectiveness is more emphasized by investors.